 If you’re reading this, it’s probably because you don’t know the difference between a duvet and a comforter.
 Which one is fluffier?
 Which one is easier to clean?
 Are they even really that different?
 Well, you’ve come to the right place, because Sleepopolis is here to fill you in on everything you need to know about these two bedding essentials, and help you find out which is best for you.

-Now, some of you may already be familiar with Casper’s mattresses and the Casper pillow but, for this demonstration, I’ll be using Casper’s Humidity Fighting Duvet and Weightless Duvet Cover.
+Now, some of you may have already read our Casper mattress review as well as our review of the Casper pillow but, for this demonstration, I’ll be using Casper’s Humidity Fighting Duvet and Weightless Duvet Cover.
 This way, you can get an up-close look at the differences (and similarities) of comforters and duvets.
 Okay, let’s get into it!

 What’s The Difference Between a Comforter and a Duvet?